wcgordon1/lamplighter/manuscript/publish/ch5_The_Night_Wardens.md

 The basement reading room smelled of old paper and lamp oil, with a metallic undertone like approaching storms.
 Ivy descended the narrow stairs behind Ms. Kestrel at seven o'clock, her salt tin solid in her pocket, the brass token warm at her throat.

-The space opened larger than the building's footprint should have allowed—vaulted brick walls and gas fixtures throwing steady light across worktables scattered with maps, brass instruments, and books with blank spines.
+The space opened larger than the building's footprint should have allowed: vaulted brick walls and gas fixtures throwing steady light across worktables scattered with maps, brass instruments, and books with blank spines.
 The air hummed with the same frequency she'd felt at June's house, but purposeful here, contained.

 Three people looked up as they entered.
 Two were roughly her age, and one was older, maybe early twenties, with the kind of careful posture that suggested he took himself very seriously.
 All of them wore the same expression of polite evaluation she'd seen on Ms. Kestrel's face when testing her with the reading-room lantern.